 FAQs

-Is calzone a kind of a pizza?
+Is calzone a kind of pizza?

-Yes, a Calzone is also a kind of pizza.
-In fact, at one point in time in Italy, Calzones were considered the best kind of pizza to take and eat on the go or get delivered somewhere thanks to their pocket-like nature.
-It’s kind of like a pizza pocket-but much better.
+Yes, a calzone is also a kind of pizza.
+In fact, at one point in time in Italy, calzones were considered the best kind of pizza to take and eat on the go or get delivered somewhere, thanks to their pocket-like nature.
+It’s kind of like a pizza pocket but much better.

 How did calzones originate?